jbasen/Crestron-Hubitat-Integration/README.md

 # Crestron-Hubitat-Integration
+Version 3.6.1 - It turns out the PostURL bug was only fixed on a 4 Series Crestron processor.
+The code now differentiates whether it is running on a 3 series or 4 series processor to create the proper get request to set the PostURL field in the Maker API settings on the Hubitat

 Version 3.6 fixes several bugs introduced by changes made by Crestron and Hubitat.
 Refresh now properly updates module feedback fields and the PostURL field in the MakerAPI is now properly set again.